-Applications of the individual models to study infection Each of the individual scale models described above can be used to answer questions and suggest new experiments aimed at uncovering the roles that parameters (representing biological mechanisms) play in antigen presentation at each particular scale.
+Applications of the individual models to study infection

+Each of the individual scale models described above can be used to answer questions and suggest new experiments aimed at uncovering the roles that parameters (representing biological mechanisms) play in antigen presentation at each particular scale.
 Several examples are given below.

-We used the model representing a single APC (Figs 2 and 5) to investigate why multiple mechanisms had been proposed to explain how Mtb inhibits antigen presentation in macrophages (134).
-Some researchers had identified MHC II transcription as a process that Mtb disrupts in macrophages.
-Others had suggested antigen processing or pMHC colocalization as targets.
+We used the model representing a single APC (Fig. 2, Fig. 5) to investigate why multiple mechanisms had been proposed to explain how Mtb inhibits antigen presentation in macrophages (131).
+For example, some researchers had identified MHC II transcription as a process which Mtb disrupts in macrophages.
+Others had suggested antigen processing or peptide-MHC co-localization as targets.
 By varying the rates or rate constants for particular processes in the model, we were able to predict the effect of the corresponding mechanisms on surface pMHC levels under different experimental conditions.
 We found that mechanisms could generally be categorized according to the timing of their effects.
-Targeting antigen processing or pMHC colocalization, for instance, resulted in an immediate decrease in the ability of macrophages to present antigen, while mechanisms targeting MHC expression required a delay of at least 10 h to become effective.
-However, the stimulatory effects of IFN- γ may necessitate the use of long-term mechanisms by a pathogen, particularly a slow-growing one such as Mtb.
-These two categories of mechanisms can therefore be thought of as nonredundant in function, suggesting that Mtb gains distinct benefits from inhibiting multiple intracellular processes.
+Targeting antigen processing or peptide-MHC co-localization, for instance, resulted in an immediate decrease in the ability of macrophages to present antigen, while mechanisms targeting MHC expression required a delay of at least 10 hours to become effective.
+However, the stimulatory effects of IFN- $\gamma$ may necessitate the use of long-term mechanisms by a pathogen, particularly a slow-growing one such as Mtb.
+These two categories of mechanisms can therefore be thought of as non-redundant in function, suggesting that Mtb gains distinct benefits from inhibiting multiple intracellular processes.

 Sensitivity analysis can be used to identify other possible mechanisms used by Mtb to inhibit antigen presentation.
 Because antigen presentation is required to resolve most infections, the results can often be applied to other pathogens as well.
-For example, surface pMHC levels were found to be sensitive to the rate constant for pMHC trafficking to the surface at early time points (i.e. <10 h post-infection, Fig. 5E).
-This process as well as others that have more significant effects early relative to cellular scale events may make attractive targets for inhibition by pathogens with shorter doubling times.
+For example, surface pMHC levels were found to be sensitive to the rate constant for pMHC trafficking to the surface at early time points (i.e. <10 hours post-infection, Fig. 5E).
+This process as well as others that have more significant effects early relative to cellular-scale events may make attractive targets for inhibition by pathogens with shorter doubling times.
 (Targeting transcription of MHC, in contrast, may require many hours to hinder antigen presentation.)
-Thus, one way in which anti-microbial therapies could be improved is through ensuring that the pathogenic mechanisms targeted therapeutically are consistent with the time scale of the pathogen's lifetime.
+This suggests one way in which antimicrobial therapies could be improved: ensuring that the pathogenic mechanisms targeted therapeutically are consistent with the time scale of the pathogen's lifetime.

-Other examples of applying the individual scale models build on our two-compartmental studies (Fig. 9).
+Other examples of applying the individual-scale models build on our two-compartmental studies (Fig. 9).
 Our group and others have used multiple compartment models to study infection dynamics.
-The first models were developed to understand HIV-1 infection (157-159).
-Studies by our group looked in detail at the dynamics of circulation and trafficking of immune cells in blood and lymphatics during HIV-1 infection (141, 143).
-The latter model consists of a system of non-linear ODEs that captures interactions between T cells and DCs and builds directly on the LN-blood model discussed above (Fig. 9A).
+The first models were developed to understand HIV-1 infection (154, 155, 156).
+Studies by our group looked in detail at the dynamics of circulation and trafficking of immune cells in blood and lymphatics during HIV-1 infection (138, 140).
+The latter model consists of a system of nonlinear ordinary differential equations that captures interactions between T cells and DCs and builds directly on the LN-blood model discussed above (Fig. 9A).